asiatanvir/Algo_Trading_ML_Model/ReadMe.md

 # Backtesting Trading Strategies with Python

-Advancement of Artificial intelligence has made Machine Learning a popular tools for traders, as they can automate the trading by teaching their computers the trading process.Machine Learning models test the working of trading startegies on the pre determined data and updates on what has and has not been working.
-This jupyter notebook, has implemented algorithmic trading modeles using two indicators, Moving Average Convergence / Divergence (MACD) and Simple Moving Average (SMA) to analyze past price trends and generate buy & sell signals for trading.
-These strategies were tested with machine learning classifiers; Support Vector Model, Logistic Regression Model and Neural_Network MLP Classifier.
+Advancement of Artificial intelligence has made Machine Learning a popular tool for traders, as they can automate the trading by teaching their computers the trading process.Machine Learning models test the working of trading startegies on the pre determined data and updates on what has and has not been working.
+This jupyter notebook, has implemented algorithmic trading models using two indicators, Moving Average Convergence / Divergence (MACD) and Simple Moving Average (SMA) to analyze past price trends and generate buy & sell signals for trading.
+These strategies were tested with machine learning classifiers; Support Vector Model, Logistic Regression Model and Sklearn MLP Classifier.
 In the second part of analysis, to test how good are our strategies, we implemented python framework 'backtesting.py'.
 Backtesting is analysis of strategies based upon the historical prices of given stocks.

 OHLCV data for for [“AAPL”] and ["SPY"] was collected through yahoo Finance with the help of Python’s datetime.timedelta function for past 7 years.
-Technical Indicators MACD and SMA were generated with help of 'finta'.
+Technical Indicators MACD and SMA were generated using 'finta'.

 Before, we deep dive into technical analysis, a brief understanding of chosen indicators is described below.